Reports to the General Assembly System

 Challenge

-The RGA is currently a Lotus Notes application.
-Content is publicly accessible through Web applications and print publications.
-Data is updated and maintained in the Lotus Notes native environment.
-PDF report content is not indexed for searching which leaves only metadata to be queried.
-Notes support is limited.
-The Web layout of the RGA is limited by Notes data conventions and presentation style.
-While straightforward, many of the features do not respond smoothly and require much vertical navigation.
-Key features such as accessing the report PDF are not readily apparent.
-Additionally, DLAS is committed to retire the Notes application development platform.
+Reports to the General Assembly was formerly a Lotus Notes application.
+Content was publicly accessible through web applications and print publications.
+Data was updated and maintained in the Lotus Notes native environment.
+PDF report content was not indexed for searching, leaving only metadata to be queried.
+Notes support was limited, and the web layout was limited by Notes data conventions and presentation style.
+While straightforward, many of the features did not respond smoothly and required much vertical navigation.
+Key features such as accessing the report PDF were not readily apparent.

 Solution

-The RGA application will be replaced as part of the Legislative Information System upgrade using current application development and Web design standards.
-The focus of the upgrade is to streamline notification processes, simplify data input, and modernize Web page design and print publications.
-Searching will be enhanced to include report PDF content.
-Accessibility will be improved by the use of Responsive Design.
+The Reports to the General Assembly application has been replaced as part of the Legislative Information System upgrade using current application development and Web design standards.
+The focus of the upgrade was to streamline notification processes, simplify data input, and modernize Web page design and print publications.
+Searching was enhanced to include report PDF content.
+Accessibility has been improved by the use of responsive design.